-- (ix) System piping shall be hydraulically designed throughout all areas using minimum design densities and maximum areas of application as follows: - a.
-Light hazard occupancies 0.125 GPM per square foot and 2,000 square feet. - b.
-Ordinary hazard occupancies 0.20 GPM and 4,000 square feet. - c.
-Other occupancies as required by the Fire Department. - (x) Standpipes, where inlet connections for two or more standpipes are installed at one location, shall be connected to one set of Fire Department inlet connections.
-Where Fire Department inlet connections for standpipes are installed at separate locations the sign "combination standpipe" shall also call out the location of the standpipe in the building, i.e., east, west, etc., in addition to the words "combination standpipe." - 2.
-When the automatic sprinkler system described above is installed, the following reductions from the requirements of this Code are permitted: - (i) The fire-resistive time periods set forth in UBC Table No. 17-A may be reduced by one hour for interior bearing walls, exterior bearing and non-bearing walls, roofs and the beams supporting roofs, provided they do not frame into columns.
-All office building partitions required to be of one-hour fire-resistive construction by UBC Table 17-A and/or Sec.
-UBC 3304(g) may be of non-combustible construction without a fire-resistive time period, provided the surface material has a flame-spread rating not greater than 225. - (ii) Dead-end corridor or tributary corridor may be twenty feet (20°) in length. - (iii) Travel distance to a horizontal exit or to an enclosed stairway may be 300 feet. - (iv) Exits need not be inter-connected by exit corridors provided every portion of the story has unobstructed access to all required exits. - (v) Exits shall be provided at the rate of at least one for each 8,000 square feet or fractional part, of floor area. - (vi) That openings in corridor walls shall conform to Title 19, California Administrative Code, Section B3304(h).
-In Group H occupancies, corridor and dwelling unit or guest room separation may be reduced to one-half hour. - (vii) The 1-1/2 inch hose lines and nozzles may be omitted. - (viii) Smokeproof enclosures may be eliminated if each required stairway is pressurized as per Section UBC 1807(h) of this Division. - (ix) Spandrel protection required by Section UBC 1807(b) may be omitted.

-Sec.
-UBC 1807(n) HELISTOP.
+I. System piping shall be hydraulically designed throughout all areas using minimum design densities and maximum areas of application as follows:

+Light hazard occupancies - 0.125 GPM per square foot and 2,000 square feet.

+Ordinary hazard occupancies - 0.20 GPM and 4,000 square feet.
+Other occupancies - as required by the Fire Department.

+- J. Standpipes, where inlet connections for two or more standpipes are installed at one location, shall be connected to one set of Fire Department inlet connections.
+Where Fire Department inlet connections for standpipes are installed at separate locations the sign "combination standpipe" shall also call out the location of the standpipe in the building, (i.e., east, west, etc.), in addition to the words "combination standpipe". - 2.
+When the automatic sprinkler system described above is installed, the following reductions from the requirements of this Code are permitted: - A. The fire-resistive time periods set forth in Table No. 17-A in the UBC may be reduced by one-hour for interior bearing walls, exterior bearing and non-bearing walls, roofs and the beams supporting roofs, provided they do not frame into columns.
+All office building partititions required to be of one-hour fire-resistive construction by Table 17-A and/or Sec.
+3304(g) in the UBC may be of non-combustible construction without a fire-resistive time period, provided the surface material has a flame-spread rating not greater than 225. - B. Dead-end or tributary corridors may be twenty feet (20') in length. - C. Travel distance to a horizontal exit or to an enclosed stairway may be 300 feet. - D. Exits need not be inter-connected by exit corridors provided every portion of the story has unobstructed access to all required exits. - E. Exits shall be provided at the rate of at least one for each 8,000 square feet or fractional part, of floor area. - F. That openings in corridor walls shall conform to Title 19, California Administrative Code.
+In Group R-1 occupancies, the fire resistance of corridor and dwelling unit or guest room separations may be reduced to one-half hour. - G. The 1-1/2 inch hose lines and nozzles may be omitted. - H. Smokeproof enclosures may be eliminated if each required stairway is pressurized as per Section 1807(h) in the UBC. - I. Spandrel protection as required by Section 1807(b) in the UBC may be omitted. - Sec.
+UBC 1807(n).
+HIGH-RISE BUILDINGS; HELISTOP.
 Each building subject to the requirements of this Section shall be provided with a helistop.
-A clear unobstructed landing area having minimum dimensions of thirty-five feet (35') on all sides, shall be located as approved by the Fire Department, on the roof of the building.
-For structural design standards, refer to Section 2308(c) of the Uniform Building Code.

-Sec.
-UBC 2308(b) RETAINING WALLS.
+A clear, unobstructed landing area having minimum dimensions of thirty-five feet (35') on all sides shall be located as approved by the Fire Department on the roof of the building.
+For structural design standards, refer to Section 2308(c) in the UBC. - Sec.
+UBC 2308(b).
+RETAINING WALLS.
 Retaining walls shall be designed to resist the lateral pressure of the retained material in accordance with accepted engineering practice.
-The soil characteristics and design criteria necessary for such a determination shall be determined by a soils test.
-When the soils report reveals questionable soil conditions, or unusual surcharge conditions exist, special designs and recommendations shall be submitted for approval of the Building Official.
+Soil characteristics shall be determined by a soils test.
+When the soils report reveals questionable soil conditions, or when unusual surcharge conditions exist, special designs and recommendations shall be submitted for approval of the Building Official.

-EXCEPTION: Retaining walls which retain drained earth and which are not over 15' in height, and basement/cellar walls which have spans of 15' or less between supports may be designed for an assumed earth pressure equivalent to that exerted by a fluid weighing not less than 30 pounds per cubic foot.
+Exception: Retaining walls not over fifteen (15) feet in height and basement/cellar walls spanning not over 15 feet between supports may be approved withiout a soils test provided such walls retain drained earth and are designed assuming earth pressure equivalent to that exerted by a fluid weighing not less than 30 pounds per cubic foot.